Neurodiversity Celebration Week: Interview with an AWeldI Member

 What adaptations have you found most helpful at work?

-They emphasised one thing above all: flexibility.
+They emphasise one thing above all: flexibility.

 What misconceptions about neurodiversity do you wish people understood better?